dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

 .. py:function:: findGtTask(name: str) -> GtTask

-   Returns a clone of the task with the given ``name`` from the project's hub-spoke workflows.
+   Returns a cloned instance of a workflow with the given ``name`` from the project's hub-spoke workflows.

+   This function can only find workflows that are part of the same workflow group as the Python Task in which it is called.
+   If multiple workflows share the same name, the first match is returned.

+   The returned workflow object is a clone and exists only within the Python script's scope.
+   To safely access its subordinate tasks or calculators, a reference to the cloned workflow must be kept; otherwise, child objects may become invalid if the workflow object is deleted.

-   :raises SystemError: If no task with the given name exists.
+   :raises SystemError: If no workflow with the given name exists.

-   :param name: The object name of the task to search for.
+   :param name: The object name of the workflow to search for.
    :type name: str
-   :returns: A cloned instance of the matching task.
+   :returns: A cloned instance of the matching workflow.
    :rtype: GtTask
    :scope: |ref_task_scope|